rvru/rvr-starbug/README.md

 command `bazel test ...:all`.

 For Apple computers with Arm64 M series chips, use `bazel build --macos_sdk_version=YOUR_SDK_VERSION :all` where YOUR_SDK_VERSION is the version of the macOS SDK you are using.
 You can find the version of the SDK by running 'xcodebuild -showsdks' in the terminal.
-For example, if you are using macOS 15.1, you would run `bazel build --macos_sdk_version=15.1 :all`.
+For example, if you are using macOS 15.1, you would run `bazel build --macos_sdk_version=15.1 ...:all`.
 The specific simulator we are using for scalar is :rv32g_sim, which is the 32 bit scalar simulator.
 The 64 bit scalar simulator is :rv64g_sim.
 The vector simulator is :rv32v_sim and :rv64v_sim for 32 and 64 bit respectively.
 The VLIW sim is WIP.

 To test that everything has built correctly, run the command `bazel run :rv32g_sim -- --semihost_htif "$(realpath ../benchmarks/fir_filter/fir_test.elf)"' and you should see the output "Hello World!" in the terminal.